 The side effects associated with antibiotics aren’t trivial.
 They range from merely annoying (mild rashes, minor skin irritations, or a short bout of diarrhea) to potentially life-threatening reactions (anaphylactic shock, for example).

-In between are a host of serious reactions that lead to time missed from work or school; one or more trips to the doctor to treat the new symptoms and find a new way to treat the original infection; or worse, hospitalization and/or long-term debilitating complications.
+A host of serious reactions to antibiotics can lead to time missed from work or school; one or more trips to the doctor to treat the new symptoms and find a new way to treat the original infection; or worse, hospitalization and/or long-term debilitating complications.

 These side effects include, but aren’t limited to:

 - Respiratory difficulties

 - Nausea and vomiting

 - Stevens-Johnson Syndrome (a rare skin disorder most associated with sulfonamides such as Bactrim)

 - Compromised kidney function, associated with fluoroquinolones such as Cipro, Levaquin (levofloxacin) and Avelox (moxifloxacin)

 - Widespread pain (with symptoms similar to fibromyalgia)